HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/integration/customization/customizing_business_card_component.md

     1. Create a Script App that injects the custom CSS into the page.
     2. Deploy the Script App to your DX environment.

-For more information on customizing styles in HCL Digital Experience, refer to the [Customizing Theme Styles](https://opensource.hcltechsw.com/digital-experience/latest/build_sites/themes_skins/customizing_theme/styles/?h=custom+style) page.
+For more information on customizing styles in HCL Digital Experience, refer to [Customizing Theme Styles](../../../../../build_sites/themes_skins/customizing_theme/styles/index.md).

 ???+ info "Related information"
     - [Deploy JavaScript Libraries/Dependencies as a DX Module](../../../../../guide_me/tutorials/scriptapps/how_to/02_dependencies_as_module.md)